Brand Identity · Web Design · Case Study

 New Navigation

-After several discussions with the co-chairs, we discovered that a significant amount of the information on the old site was either outdated, overly complex, or aspirational.
+I discovered that a significant amount of the information on the old site was either outdated, overly complex, or aspirational.

-To address this, we decided to streamline the content by removing unnecessary information and organizing the remaining content into three main categories: Who We Are, Get Involved, and Contact Us.
-These revamped pages provide users with a comprehensive overview of VJC, guide them through various projects, and offer a platform to submit information to the organization.
+We streamlined the new pages by removing unnecessary information and organizing the remaining content into three main categories: “Who We Are,” “Get Involved,” and “Contact Us.”
+These revamped pages provided users with a comprehensive overview of VJC, guided them through various projects, and offered a platform to submit information to the organization.

 6.6s